Have your say

 Modern slavery is a serious violation of an individual’s dignity and human rights.
 Exploitative practices including human trafficking, slavery, servitude, forced labour, debt bondage and forced marriage are all considered modern slavery and are serious crimes under Australian law.

-The International Labour Organisation(external link) estimates there are more than 40 million people in modern slavery conditions worldwide.
+The International Labour Organization estimates there are more than 40 million people in modern slavery conditions worldwide.

 Modern slavery may be a worker on a farm who is unable to leave or stop working because of threats from his employer.
 Modern slavery could be a teenager who is overseas on a family holiday and forced or coerced into marriage.
 Modern slavery may be a woman in a brothel who believes she has a large debt to repay and is forced to work to pay off the debt.

 Modern slavery is not confined to far-off places.
-Sadly, it occurs in Australia, with up to 1900 people estimated to be living in conditions of modern slavery.1
+Sadly, it occurs in Australia, with the Australian Institute of Criminology estimating that up to 1900 people were living in conditions of modern slavery in 2015-16 and 2016-17.

 NSW was the first jurisdiction in Australia to legislate against modern slavery and the second jurisdiction in the world to provide for an Anti-Slavery Commissioner.